VICTORIA-OKESIPE/Reflexive-Journal/README.md

 - Qualities of successful PhD students (intelligence is weirdly not the most important quality!!)
 -   Its about: Tenancity & Resiience
 -   Authentic curiosity about the world (is you are really interested in something, that is really important!!)
--   Working a reagulat schedule and completing things
+-   Working on a reagular schedule and completing things
 -   Having a good relationship with your advisor (this is obvious a two-way relational thing) (figure out how you can work with them productively).
 - 2 Objectives overall during your PhD:
 -   Collect a ton of super high quality data (useful for references when doing job interviews)
 -   Read deeply & comprehensively (AI is _not_ your friend here)
-- Tools:
+- Essential Tools & Practices:
 -   Use zotero to take future-accessible notes when reading (for classes; for comps exam)
 -   Write on paper (great/ best ideas come when you are not sitting in front of a computer)
 -   Get a Hobby